Certified Peer Supporter

-Hi everyone, I'm happy you've found your way here, it takes a lot of guts/courage/bravery to look for ways to make life better and those steps aren't easy to take.
-Give yourself a moment to look around, ask questions, check out the groups and peer supporter profiles, see what's a good fit for you.
-If you would like to schedule a 1:1 please reach out through the chat feature or email me at Wilowispaperio@yahoo.com to figure out a time, I have more flexibility than what shows on this platform :)
+Hi and welcome to Hey Peers.
+Give yourself a few minutes to breathe this moment in, the journey you've been on that got you into the world of peer support.
+Ask questions, check out the groups and peer supporter profiles, see what's a good fit for you.
+If you would like to schedule a 1:1 reach out through the chat feature or email me at Wilowispaperio@yahoo.com to figure out a time, I have more flexibility than what shows on this platform :)

+Though each of our journey's are different, hope remains constant.
 Seven years stumbling around within the psychiatric system, starting in my early forties, I didn't understand the impact childhood wounds and experiences had in my life.
 I kept everything deeply within myself, it caused the pain to become unbearable and I experienced my first hospitalization right before 9/11.
 I also lost two of my children to state child services.
-It was a really difficult time.
+It was a really difficult time, dark and hopeless.
 The re-building of my life started with peer support.
+Rebuilding of hope, started with peer support.
 Learning there were people who got it, that I wasn't alone, gave me something to start with.
-Professionally, I've worked in homeless shelters, state psychiatric hospitals, dual recovery, assisted living, court systems, addiction residences.
+Professionally and personally, I've either experienced or worked in homeless shelters, state psychiatric hospitals, dual recovery, assisted living, court systems, addiction residences.
 I'm a Certified Peer Specialist, WRAP facilitator and Advanced level WRAP facilitator.
 I've been with the organization that developed Hey Peers for over seven years, worked in peer support fourteen years.
 I practice Reiki and am a Reiki Master Level III healer.
 I'm also a photographer, writer and lover of the outdoors :)

 My Recovery StoryLife journeys, so unique!
 Mine is kind of like a patchwork quilt, a piece from here, a piece from there, some pieces have extra meaning, every piece has value, even the most difficult ones.
 Each day I spend time using skills I've learned.
 All of me is important, physical, emotional, spiritual.
 I do things that help me live with hope and gratitude, that help me stay away from self-judgment and criticism.
 Marshall Rosenberg's Non-Violent Communication helps me to be gentle and compassionate with myself.

-My Motivation To HelpI came to the understanding "They no longer have power over me", there was a shift within that helped me to show up for myself.
-A very large part of my motivation to be here is that I didn't know peer support existed during the darker times of my life.
-Feeling alone when struggling with things can be really difficult.
-Having support that understands and also comes from a space of hope has been a valuable part of my own wellness.
+My Motivation To HelpI came to the understanding "Life experiences no longer have power over me".
+There helped me show up for myself.
+A large part of my motivation to be here is that I didn't know peer support existed during the darker times of my life, feeling alone and hopeless can be really difficult.
+Having others in my life who get it, I'm thankful.

 Wellness support with Diana